 3. The provider or provider staff shall have no direct or indirect ownership or survivor-ship interest in the funds;

-4. A plan for shared or delegated management responsibilities shall be accompanied by a training plan, documented in the individual's record (and ISP), to eliminate the need for such assistance, unless it is established by clinical evaluation that the individual cannot learn how to manage or spend any portion of his or her funds, even with supports.
+4. The ISP goal pertaining to shared or delegated management responsibilities shall provide strategies to eliminate the need for such assistance, unless it is established by clinical evaluation that the individual cannot learn how to manage or spend any portion of his or her funds, even with supports.

-5.10: continued

 5. Provider staff shall not participate in arrangements for shared or delegated management of the individual's funds except as representatives of the provider;